pelithne/azure-workshop/extra-exercises.md

 # Some extra work, if you want
 The tutorials below are "generic" in the sense that they have not been adapted to your specific environment.
-Some extra work and consideration on your part may be needed.
+Some extra work and consideration on your part may be needed (like not trying to delete the whole Resource Group, when cleaning up...).

 ## Jenkins related: